For other NFTS masters courses

-Computer games now come in all shapes, sizes and flavours and given the right sort of content, can and do appeal to an increasingly diverse set of audiences.
+Computer games now come in all shapes, sizes and flavours and, given the right sort of content, can and do appeal to an increasingly diverse set of audiences.
 Significantly, new games titles which manage to demonstrate true innovation in design, accessibility, story or emotional depth are often the most critically acclaimed and can be the most commercially successful.
-Along with the massive explosion in small independant projects and increasing range of distribution opportunities, all these factors are key drivers in expanding and diversifying the game-playing audience even further.
+Along with the massive explosion in small independent projects and increasing range of distribution opportunities, all these factors are key drivers in expanding and diversifying the game-playing audience even further.

 There is consequently a genuine thirst for innovation – in design, form, theme and content – and a deficit of talented individuals with the right creative and technical skills to meet the substantial challenges that lie ahead.